-The purpose of the document is to provide an overview of safety precautions and basic procedures to follow in a range of emergencies.
+The primary purpose of the document is to provide an overview of safety precautions and basic procedures to follow in a range of emergencies.

-1.1 Brief Details
+1.1 Description of Time Trials

 The Time Trial is held on the Lane Cove River from the Rotary Athletics Field, Lane Cove and comprises 6km, 9km and 12km courses started in up to 20 starts of between 1 and 8 boats at minimum of one-minute intervals.